jaspervdveen/vscode-stryker/docs/adrs/002-treat-every-root-folder-as-independent-project.md

 When using Visual Studio Code with multi-root workspaces, users can work on multiple related projects simultaneously.
 However, this raises the question of how to handle this scenario within our extension regarding mutation servers.

+Note: I don't understand the exact problem.
+TypeScript has the same complexities.
+A workspace can contain 1 project, or multiple projects.
+They currently detect this based on the `tsconfig.xxx.json` files.
+Why can't we do the same?
+Or better yet, just let the user configure it?

 ## Considered Options

 * Single mutation server per workspace